Sheepskin Trail

 The Sheepskin Trail is a non-motorized rail-trail in Fayette County, Pennsylvania.
 It is planned to eventually link the Great Allegheny Passage trail system near Dunbar to the Mon River Trail system at the Pennsylvania/West Virginia state line near Point Marion.
-Currently, due to funding restrictions, the trail is only opened for 2.1 mi from the Great Allegheny Passage junction to the Dunbar town center, where there is parking and a comfort station available for public use.

-History and Future
+Currently, three segments of the trail have been completed, with more in development.

 History

 In 1997, a feasibility study was completed and in 2007, the former Baltimore and Ohio Railroad line was purchased and Phase 1, which cost $647,927, was opened in May 2008.

+The name of the trail comes from an old name for the railroad line.
+When it first opened, the trains scattered the sheep grazing in the area, and it was referred to as the Sheepskin Line.

+Route

+As of June 2026, three segments of the trail are open.

+The southernmost segment starts at the Pennsylvania/West Virginia border, connecting with the Mon River Trail.
+It travels north for 1.7 mi through Point Marion to the Cheat River.
+Across the U.S. Route 119 bridge over the river, the trail continues southeast along the right bank of the river for another 1.4 mi.

+The middle segment runs for 2.5 mi from Hutchinson to Uniontown and features a repurposed covered bridge.